 BSCS considers volunteers a very special resource.
-Parents, grandparents, aunts, uncles, alumni are all encouraged to help with school activities and HSA projects.
+Parents, grandparents, aunts, uncles, alumni are all encouraged to help with school activities.

-All volunteers must enter at the school office entrance, sign in at the school office immediately, and receive a volunteer badge.
+All volunteers must enter through the St. Teresa Drive office entrance, sign in immediately, and receive a volunteer badge.
 The volunteer badge must be displayed while at the school.